naasking/PithyDOM/README.md

     element.insertAfter     // complement to standard element.insertBefore
     $.new                   // alias for document.createElement

+## On DOM Loaded

+A common feature of DOM libraries is raising an event when all DOM content is loaded.
+In Pithy, $ is simply an alias for document, so and the DOM ready event is avaible eveywhere, so this is simply:

+    $.on('DOMContentLoaded', function(e){
+        ...
+    });

 ## Browser Support

 Works in IE9+ and other standard browsers.
 I don't have access to some